 About Josh Doughty

-Josh has been learning to play the Kora since he was 7 years old.
+Josh has been playing the Kora since he was 7 years old.
 He is a true master of the instrument.
 He travelled to Mali in 2007 where he was invited to further his studies in the instrument under the world famous Kora master Toumani Diabaté.
 Josh now travels the world performing and teaching the Kora at festivals, universities and events.
 He’s great at combining traditional Malian rhythms with modern Western influences.
 Check out his TED talk.

 About the sample library